OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 Keyed functions, such as HMACs, compute a one-way (irreversible) transform using a private key and given input.
 For example, HMACs inherit properties of hash functions including their speed, allowing for near instant verification.
 Key size imposes infeasible size- and/or space- requirements on compromise--even for common credentials (aka password = ‘password’).
 Designers protecting stored credentials with keyed functions:

-- Use a single “site-wide” key;
+- Use a single "site-wide" key;
 - Protect this key as any private key using best practices;
 - Store the key outside the credential store (aka: not in the database);
 - Generate the key using cryptographically-strong pseudo-random data;